 Who are the leaders in quantum computing?

-In terms of money being spent and numbers of researchers being applied to solve quantum challenges, we see the leaders in pursuit of real world solutions as IBM, Microsoft, Google, and the Chinese Communist Party controlled Chinese Academy of Sciences.
+In terms of money being spent and numbers of researchers being applied to solve quantum challenges, we see the leaders in pursuit of real world solutions as IBM, Microsoft, Google, and the Chinese Communist Party controlled Chinese Academy of Sciences (we also track many other firms including Amazon and Quantinuum on our Quantum List).

 - IBM has been investing in quantum computing for decades.
 They have built out an ecosystem that includes academia and business partners that cover a wide range of functions including training on concepts and development of algorithms that will work in quantum computing.
 Their approach is to build a processor that can be managed in a low error way (errors are a huge challenge in all current quantum computing approaches).
-Their architecture is based on a super conducting “inductor” that is kept as cold as humans can make it (0.015 Kelvin), then use the effects of those inductors to measure artificial atoms held in small capacitors.
+Their architecture is based on a super conducting “inductor” that is kept as cold as humans can make it, then use the effects of those inductors to measure artificial atoms held in small capacitors.
 All of that is connected to circuits that can then be leveraged by traditional software stacks for human control.
-This is a 50 qubit architecture.
+At the time of this update IBM us running a 433 qubit processor named Osprey.
 There have been plenty of promising breakthroughs, but no real problems solved by the new ways of calculating, due largely to error rates.
-For more see: IBM-Q

 - Microsoft has also been investing in quantum computing for decades, leveraging a global network of laboratories supported by funded research in academia.
 Their goal will be to deliver quantum computing via Azure.
 Potential use cases they highlight include quantum chemistry.
 Their approach, they are focusing on something called the Quantum Hall effect.
 This is an ability for electron systems that are very cold in in strong magnetic fields to take on and hold new packets of energy.
 For more see Microsoft Quantum.